-For Weill Cornell Medicine’s team of joint specialists, our goal is to reduce pain and maximize function — through focused physical therapy, medication and non-operative interventions, helping you optimize your quality of life.
+For Weill Cornell Medicine’s team of expert physicians, our goal is to reduce pain and maximize function — through focused physical therapy, medication and non-operative interventions, helping you optimize your quality of life.

-Convenient, individualized musculoskeletal and joint care: No matter what kind of joint or musculoskeletal pain you may be experiencing, our expert and compassionate team of rehabilitation specialists work closely with you to improve your quality of life, mobility and range of motion.
+Convenient, individualized musculoskeletal and joint care: No matter what kind of joint or musculoskeletal pain you may be experiencing, our expert and compassionate team of rehabilitation medicine physicians work closely with you to improve your quality of life, mobility and range of motion.

 After a careful physician evaluation at our state-of-the-art facility, you will receive personalized treatment designed to alleviate pain, improve your functional joint health and help you achieve optimal health and well-being.

 Focus on empowering patients: We are passionate about educating our patients.
 We empower you with information, exercises and other tools so that you can manage and improve your musculoskeletal and joint health, as well as make confident decisions about your care.

 Multidisciplinary care from leading experts: When you choose Weill Cornell Medicine, you have access to a network of doctors and specialists.
 Our musculoskeletal specialists are experts in diagnosing the conditions that can lead to your pain.